What is employee engagement?

 Why is engagement at work important?

-Numerous reports and surveys claim significant positive relationships between staff engagement at work, commitment, and organizational success.
-Employee engagement is said to reduce staff turnover rates.
+Numerous reports and surveys claim significant positive relationships between staff engagement at work, commitment and organizational success.
+Staff engagement is said to reduce staff turnover rates.

-Organizations spend huge sums to assess their employee engagement levels and embark on improvement programmes.
+Organizations spend huge sums to assess their staff engagement levels and embark on improvement programmes.
 How much of this is hype founded on intuitive thinking rather than solid evidence?

-Employee engagement is an individual level concept that cannot readily be aggregated to the organizational level.
-Many commercial studies claim to have found broad correlations between employee engagement and organizational success.
+Staff engagement is an individual level concept that cannot readily be aggregated to the organizational level.
+Many commercial studies claim to have broad correlations between employee engagement and organizational success.

 An example – the 2012 Global Workforce study by Towers Watson found that amongst 50 global organizations those with low engagement scores had average operating profit margins 28% below those with high engagement scores.